Queen Fabiola in the Hospital for Almost Four Weeks

 Not only the press was unforgivingly hard on the sick Queen.
 On newspaper websites, many people entered comments on the articles concerning Queen Fabiola’s health, which were less than flattering.
 Some comments were so outrageous and disrespectful they actually had to be deleted and the articles monitored and moderated full time.
 Some dragged in the dotation discussion, begrudging an old and sick lady, who gave the best years of her life to the country she became queen of, every euro or cent.
 Talk about kicking someone when they’re down…

-Tagged Health, Hospital, Media, Queen Fabiola.
+Tagged Health, Hospital, Media, Queen Fabiola of Belgium.